Skip to main content

 Late/No-Show Policy

-Please remember that when you sign up for a study, you are making a commitment to show up for that appointment.
+Please remember that when you sign up for a study, you are making a commitment to attend the scheduled appointment.
 Check your schedule and ensure you can commit to the time before signing up for a study.

 Late Policy

-To participate in a study, subjects must arrive at their scheduled appointment on time.
+To participate in a study, participants must arrive at their scheduled appointment on time.

-- It is at the researcher’s discretion whether they choose to reschedule the appointment with the subject.
+• It is at the Researcher’s discretion whether they choose to reschedule the appointment with the participant.

-- If the researcher is late, the participant will receive credit from the experimenter.
+• If the Researcher is late, the participant will receive credit from the Researcher.

-- If the researcher does not show up, the participant should contact the researcher directly (using the contact information provided in Sona) to make arrangements to receive their credit.
+• If the Researcher does not show up, the participant should contact the Researcher directly (using the contact information provided in the Sona System) to arrange for credit.

 No-Show Policy

-If you become unable to attend your scheduled Sona appointment, you must provide 24 hours' notice to the researcher.
-If you have to cancel, the researcher may be able to reschedule you for another time, if the schedule allows.
+If you are unable to attend your scheduled Sona appointment, please provide 24 hours' notice to the Researcher.
+If you have to cancel, the Researcher may be able to reschedule you for another time, if the schedule allows.
+This is not a guarantee, though.

-- If a participant accumulates two (2) unexcused no-shows within the same academic quarter, the following will occur:
+• If a participant accumulates two (2) unexcused no-shows within the same academic quarter will experience the following:

-- No additional studies will appear as available in their Sona account for the rest of that quarter.
+• No additional studies will appear as available in their Sona System account for the rest of that quarter.

 If a participant still needs to earn research credit after reaching this limit, they should contact their course instructor directly to discuss potential alternative assignments.